-Texas Department of Transportation E A Specifics or transportation Right-of-way (ROW) Floodplains Waters of the U.S. including wetlands Natural Resources Approximately 107 acres of proposed ROW Would not increase base flood elevation beyond regulated levels Facility would permit the conveyance of the 100-year flood 11 jurisdictional waters of the U.S., including wetlands (approx. 1.5 acres of streams and a pond; approx 0.19 acre of wetlands) located within the proposed right-of-way.
-Section 404 USACE NWP 14 required Displacements Noise Human Environment 40 commercial properties includes 44 separate commerci entities (Approx. 372 to 784 employee potentially impacted) Impact Assessment study 5 Noise Walls determined to be feasible and reasonable at various locations Final decision to construct 17 single family residences an one apartment complex with 1 units would be after project design completed, utility evaluation & approval of adjacent property owners. · •Workforce Solutions for North Central Texas will offer various services to assist displaced employ •Relocation efforts would be consistent with the requirements of the Civil Rights Act of 1964, the U Relocation Assistance and Real Properties Acquisition Act of 1970 as amended, and the Housing a Urban Development Act of 1974.
+Natural Resources Right-of-way (ROW) Floodplains Waters of the U.S. including wetlands Approximately 107 acres of proposed ROW Would not increase base flood elevation beyond regulated levels Facility would permit the conveyance of the 100-year flood 11 jurisdictional waters of the U.S., including wetlands (approx. 1.5 acres of streams and a pond; approx 0.19 acre of wetlands) located within the proposed right-of-way.
+Section 404 USACE NWP 14 required Displacements Noise Human Environment 40 commercial properties includes 44 separate commercial entities (Approx. 372 to 784 employee potentially impacted) Employment Opportunities Impact Assessment study included in EA 5 Noise Walls determined to be feasible and reasonable at various locations Final decision to construct 17 single family residences and one apartment complex with 16 units Comparable housing appears to be available for a majority of the potential residential displacements. would be after project design completed, utility evaluation & approval of adjacent property owners.

+[•]Workforce Solutions for North Central Texas will offer various services to assist displaced employees.

+[•]Relocation efforts would be consistent with the requirements of the Civil Rights Act of 1964, the Uniform Relocation Assistance and Real Properties Acquisition Act of 1970 as amended, and the Housing and Urban Development Act of 1974.